shiftgeist/evondev-dracula-darker/README.md

-# Dracula Darkest Theme for Visual Studio Code 🧛🏻‍♂️
+# Dracula Darker Theme for Visual Studio Code 🧛🏻‍♂️

-> This Theme based on [dracula-official](https://github.com/dracula/dracula-theme) 🙏
+> This Theme based on [evondev-dracula](https://github.com/evondev/evondev-dracula) which is based on [dracula-official](https://github.com/dracula/dracula-theme) 🙏

 ![Preview](./preview.png)

-> This fork adds "Evondev Dracula **Darker minus 1** Contrast New Color" theme based on "Dracula Darker Contrast New Color" which lowers the (HSL) luminance of backgrounds from 11 to 10 (wow 🤯)
+> This fork adds "Evondev Dracula Darker Contrast New Color **minus 1**" theme based on "Dracula Darker Contrast New Color" which lowers the (HSL) luminance of backgrounds by 1 (wow 🤯)

 ## Installation